Tabbouleh Salad

 Get My Favorite Recipe

-How to Prepare the Parsley for the tabbouleh salad
+How to Prepare the Parsley for the Tabbouleh Salad

 • When making tabbouleh, you must use flat Italian parsley.
 It has a smoother texture and better flavor than curly parsley.
 You can find Italian parsley in any local grocery store.

 • Let the parsley leaves dry before chopping.
 You can either use a salad spinner or dry them with a cloth.
-If you use a cloth, flip them around once until both sides are dry.
+If you use a cloth, flip it around once until both sides are dry.

 Tabouleh is a healthy and flavorful addition to any meal, whether enjoyed as a mezza, a side dish, or a main course.
-So next time you’re looking for a delicious and nutritious dish to serve your family and friends, consider making some homemade tabouleh and adding it to your mezzo table spread.
+So next time you’re looking for a delicious and nutritious dish to serve your family and friends, consider making some homemade tabouleh and adding it to your mezze table spread.

 Preparation